leucos/ansible-tuto/step-04/README.md

 the real IP of the host.
 You can also change the inventory and use a real hostname.
 In any case, use a non-critical machine to play with !

-Let' build a playbook that will install apache on machines in the `web` group.
+Let's build a playbook that will install apache on machines in the `web` group.

     - hosts: web
       tasks: